nareshsoni02/WeatherApp/README.md

 ![](docs/PriceRestAPIEIP.png)

 Price Rest API allows clients to publish and retrieve data from the store.
-Camel’s REST DSL is used to implement to a RESTful API that performs required operations on a database.
+Camel’s REST DSL is used to implement a RESTful API that performs required operations on a database.

 Using the created API, clients can publish single prices to DB.
 Before storing, it goes through transformation and validation.
 It performs following validation on client input:-